Yutian2024/Movie-Review-Analysis/README.md

 - **Visualization**: Word clouds, frequency plots, and other graphical representations of review content.

 ## Requirements
-To run the notebook, you need Python 3.x and the following packages:
+The notebook was written on Google Colab.
+To run it,  you need Python 3.x and the following packages:
 - pandas
 - numpy
 - matplotlib